haruse23/RE-Context-Menu-Tool/README.md

 Then I decided to expand the idea to RE Engine's DMC5 mainly for the sake of learning and fun.
 I actually learned a lot from working on this tool about Context Menus/Windows Registry/Hives and much more about the capabilities of Python programming.

-The tool has been tested a bit on RE3R_RT and I added the entries myself to the code, if you want to know how to add entries for other games, go to [Is this for DMC5 only](#Is-this-for-DMC5-only) section, but make sure to read other sections too.

 # Who can use this tool ?
 - It can be useful for modders, who create mods and deal with game files a lot
 - It can benefit anyone who might prefer a right-click menu tool to using a batch convert/drag-and-drop tool or even using Blender, for whatever reason.